mdcao/npScarf/README.md

-#*npScarf*: Scaffolding and Completing Assemlies in Real-time Fashion
+#*npScarf*: Scaffolding and Completing Assemblies in Real-time Fashion

 *npScarf* (jsa.np.npscarf) is a program that scaffolds and completes draft genomes assemblies in real-time with Oxford Nanopore sequencing.
 The pipeline can run on a computing cluster